Own-Data-Privateer/hoardy-web/README.md

 - [`pWebArc` webextension add-on](./extension/) collects data as browser gives it, without any data normalization and conversion (when possible),
 - [dumb archiving server](./dumb_server/) simply compresses the dumps the add-on pushes at it and saves them all to disk as-is,
-- meanwhile, all data normalization, massaging, post-processing, and extraction of useful values from it is delegated to the [`wrrarms`](./tool/), which also does not overwrite any WRR files, ever.
+- meanwhile, all data normalization, massaging, post-processing, and extraction of useful values is delegated to the [`wrrarms`](./tool/), which also does not overwrite any WRR files, ever.

 `pwebarc` expects you to treat your older pre-`pwebarc` archives you want to convert to WRR similarly: